stanfordjournalism/stanford-progj-2020/docs/web_scraping/README.md

 Why is web scraping a valuable tool for the news?

 Often, journalistically valuable information is locked up on a website that lacks easier methods for data acquisition.
 Not all government agencies, for example, offer downloadable CSVs or APIs.
-Nor do they always to public records requests in a timely or helpful manner.
+Nor do they always respond to public records requests in a timely or helpful manner.

 Web scraping allows journalists to acquire information in the face of technical or bureaucratic hurdles.